Radoslaw-Wolnik/Small-shop/README.md

 - Anonymous : folks that buy without account or dispiute via magic link

 ## ToDo:
  - [ ] Actual SEO things (product slug and category should be masde using npm slug) (and also global site-settings)
  - [ ] Api insted of placeholders in services (payment and shipment)
-- [ ] Added dispiute-order model and promotion-code model -> make controllers and routes

  - [ ] Admin controleer -> del product (shouldnt it be in product controller), change email template (should i make seperate controller for that? and imort from there in adfmin routes)

  - [ ] deactivated?: Date; // idk if its better to put it here or to make sepret schema with deactivated users - to be deleted in a week time or in User schema
  - [ ] Added last time active to user schema - make usage of it in login
  - [ ] // add middleware to attach - upload things to messages and disputes
  - [ ] Change register to also handle if the account is there but is anonymous (change things  and anon flag)
  - [ ] add registration from magic link
  - [ ] if not making order from logged in acc make magic link and new user anonymous acc
+ - [ ] for adress mby add, update, delete and its own router and controller? mby not mby just controller tfor easier management

+ - [ ] update inventory logic and inventory management

 Suggestions to improve:
  - Implement caching for frequently accessed data